Written by Debbie Beesley.

 5. Identify Members Who Are ‘Struggling’

 Who is most likely to leave?
 Find out and ask the right questions to identify solutions that meet their needs.
-Helping them get into the habit of regular exercise can be as simple as asking “When will you back?”
+Helping them get into the habit of regular exercise can be as simple as asking “When will you be back?”

 6. Segment Your Membership Base Into Relevant Groups For Conversation and Ensure You Can Easily Identify Them When They Visit Your Club